jtc21am/NYC_Guide_App_Project2/README.md

-# New York City Guide by Borough
-Project 2 Build NYC Guide in Django/Python
+# New York City Guide by Borough - Project 2 Build an App in Django/Python

 ![NYC](https://s-media-cache-ak0.pinimg.com/originals/eb/8f/82/eb8f82555f88f8364929e5e829702caf.jpg)

-Presented here is a pair project Django app which serves as a guide for users searching for activities and events in New York City, categorized by the city's boroughs.
+Presented here is a Django app which serves as a guide to search for activities and venues in New York City, categorized by the city's boroughs.

 ---